indeterminateoutcomesstudios/Truth-Servitor/README.md

 * ?cpphelp or ?cref or ?ch : Search cppreference for a string and get the top result.
 * ?stackoverflowhelp or ?stackh or ?sh : Search Stack Overflow for a string and get the top result.
 * ?wiki : Search Wikipedia and get the top result.
+* ?wolfram or ?wolf or ?wa : Query Wolfram|Alpha.
+If query fails, it gets booted to Wikipedia.

 ### Features Coming Soon
 * Wolfram Alpha search